 Both Lessons One and Two lend themselves very nicely to current event activities.
 Below are some ideas for current event activities you may want to add to your unit.

-During the lesson, ask students to bring in at least three headlines from articles written about the candidates.
+During the lesson, ask students to bring in at least three headlines from articles written about candidates.
 Discuss the headlines in class.
 Do they favor a candidate or attempt to show that person in a negative light?
 Students then post their headlines in the positive, neutral, or negative section of the bulletin board.
 At the end of the week, discuss the number of positive vs. negative headlines and what impact they may have on the candidates.

 Follow that Candidate

 Divide students into six groups.
 Assign one person in each group to follow a real presidential candidate on their campaign stops over the next two weeks.
-Students may use newspapers, television/radio news, or the Internet to track the campaign stops made by the Republican and Democratic presidential nominees, their wives, and the two vice-presidential running mates.
+Students may use newspapers, television and radio news, or the Internet to track the campaign stops made by the Republican and Democratic presidential nominees, their spouses, and the two vice-presidential running mates.
 Have students mark each person’s public appearances with a color-coded pushpin (red for one party, blue for the other) into a map of the United States.
 Next to each pin, add a sticky note that tells who visited, the date, and their purpose or message at that stop.

 News in a Nutshell

 Step 1: Bring out a collection of relatively current newspapers, periodicals, and Internet news articles.
-Allow a few minutes for students to look through the pile for election related articles.
+Allow a few minutes for students to look through the pile for election-related articles.
 Point out how many articles there are related to the election and the candidates.